EEO Specialist: Isaac Hill

 Title VI Training

 ARDOT’s Title VI Coordinator or designated EEO Specialist is responsible for coordinating and providing training as needed or requested to subrecipients.
 Your Agency Title VI Coordinator may contact us directly @ 501-569-2235 or email Isaac.Hill@ardot.gov to schedule onsite or video conference Title VI training.
-As an alternative, an online PowerPoint tutorial was developed to assist at your convenience.
+As an alternative, you can access the online PowerPoint tutorial and Title VI Technical Guide to assist in compliance requirements at your convenience.
 We encourage Title VI Coordinators and Specialists to participate in training every three (3) years to stay abreast of Title VI laws and or changes.
-Our hope is that the onsite, video conference and training tutorial will provide you with the necessary Title VI guidelines to:
+Our hope is that these tools and options will provide you with the necessary Title VI guidelines to:

 - Understand Title VI of the Civil Rights Act of 1964